kris-classes/crypto/README.md

 [Jag: Codecademy](https://www.codecademy.com/) - beest interactive way to learn python and caters for all levels.
 [Jag's GDrive link](https://drive.google.com/drive/folders/1qfa7k-2rxZ_Or80MykGOhMaCU_rFfGO3?usp=sharing) - this drive has all the basics of python and honestly if you binge watch them like we all do for netflix you will ace python this saved me in my degree.

-[Nick Castle](https://scratchpad.co.nz/product/develop-websites-using-python/) - This is a private company inside New Zealand which you can go to their classes if you need to attend classes in person.
+[Nick Castle: ScratchPad](https://scratchpad.co.nz/product/develop-websites-using-python/) - This is a private company inside New Zealand which you can go to their classes if you need to attend classes in person.
 One of their closest office is at Mount Albert.